 At Phenicell Regenerative Institute in Columbus, Ohio we proudly offer a comprehensive approach to treating a wide spectrum of orthopedic conditions.
 We use patients own Platelet-Rich Plasma (PRP) as well as their own natural biologics from various sources.
 We guide our treatment by scientific research, common sense and patient's wishes, and we tailor the treatment to the individual.
 Phenicell Regenerative Institute also participates in clinical research to compare different techniques and commercially available products.

 Knee osteoarthritis (KOA) is the most common form of arthritis, which causes pain, stiffness, decreased function and is one of the leading causes of disability among adults.
 KOA is thought to be related to cartilage degenerative lesions secondary to inflammation related to hyperplasia and chondrocyte apoptosis.
 Also, with age, there is a decrease in subchondral blood vessels.
 This all leads to loss of elasticity, and joint fibrosis which leads to joint stiffness.
 Patients with KOA suffer both physical debilitation and physiological damage which leads to a poor quality of life.
 (Zhao, L, et al, 2018)

 Here at Phenicell, we have had good success in treating knee pain.
-We offer comprehensive therapeutic options including, Bracing, hyaluronic acid, PRP injection, autologous bone marrow stem cells from your own hip (BMAC), umbilical cord stem cells and most recently, stem cell derived exosomes.
+We offer comprehensive therapeutic options including, Bracing, hyaluronic acid, PRP injection, autologous bone marrow natural biologics from your own hip (BMAC), umbilical cord natural biologics and most recently, natural biologic derived exosomes.

 - Osteoarthritis of the knee

-There is clinical research at Harvard that injecting cryopreserved amniotic-derived stem cells is useful in treating patients with ostioarthritis (OA) of the knees (Vines et al, 2016).
+There is clinical research at Harvard that injecting cryopreserved amniotic-derived natural biologics is useful in treating patients with ostioarthritis (OA) of the knees (Vines et al, 2016).